-- If the handlebar is bent or straightened it will cause material fatigue, and the handlebar can break.
+If the handlebar is bent or straightened it will cause material fatigue, and the handlebar can break.
 Always replace handlebar.

-- Remove screws 1.
+Remove screws 1.
 Take off the handlebar clamps.
 Take off the handlebar and lay it to one side.

-Protect the motorcycle and its attachments against damage by covering them.
+Cover the components to protect them against damage.
 Do not bend the cables and lines.

 - Remove screws 2.
 Take off the handlebar supports. - Place the handlebar supports in the required position.
 Mount and tighten screws 2.
-Guideline